Rakeela/dragora-notes/Bibliography.md

 I'm considering putting a list of unusually notable video game manuals onto here as well, though it will likely only be two items long to begin with.
+My favorite videogame manual is the game manual for Sierra's Arcanum: of Steamworks and Magick Obscurum.

+Book currently in progress:  [[The-Ethical-Slut]]